qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - Description
    * - **Error layer**
      - ``ERRORS``
-     - [vector: any]
+     - [vector: point]
-     - Output point layer representing the error locations and information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates and value of the erroneous angle)
+     - Output point layer representing the error locations and information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error and the value of the erroneous angle).
    * - **Output layer**
      - ``OUTPUT``
      - [same as input]
-     - Output layer with the erroneous features from the input layer
+     - Output layer with the erroneous features from the input layer.
+       An input feature is added for each error found, with associated information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error and the value of the erroneous angle).

 Python code
 ...........